MrDmitry/aidenhale.dev/web/data/takes/monorepo/README.md

 ## Monorepo is ugly

 If your project has big PR throughput - monorepo is pretty ugly.
-But if it's enterprise you probably can afford PR merge orchestration to ensure that you can get as many non-conficting or easily-resolved PRs merged in a timely manner.
+But if it's enterprise you probably can afford PR merge orchestration to ensure that you can get as many non-conflicting or easily-resolved PRs merged in a timely manner.

 If your ecosystem doesn't allow in-tree/exported package resolution - monorepo is ugly.
 You need to manage dependencies in your CI to properly cascade the checks for projects that depend on your change.